 Ah.
 Feels like we’re getting somewhere now, doesn’t it?

 Pitch, is, sadly, not the only example we can use.
-Let’s talk Sweet/Vicious, a remarkable, poignant and current show that I only learned about because my fellow Fangirlish writers had the chance to screen the pilot last year at NYCC, and a show that got so little promotion that the typical response I got when I recced it to people online was: “Huh?
+Let’s talk Sweet/Vicious, a remarkable, poignant and current show that I only learned about because my fellow Fangirlish writers had the chance to screen the pilot at NYCC, and a show that got so little promotion that the typical response I got when I recommended it to people online was: “Huh?
 What’s that?” or “I thought MTV’s only scripted show was Teen Wolf.”